satyapriya1998/TensorFlow-Lite-Object-Detection-on-Raspberry-Pi/Raspberry_Pi_Guide.md

 TensorFlow Lite (TFLite) models run much faster than regular TensorFlow models on the Raspberry Pi.

-## How to Set Up and Run TensorFlow Lite Object Detection Models on the Raspberry Pi
+## How to Set Up and Run TensorFlow Lite Object Detection Models on Raspberry Pi

 Setting up TensorFlow Lite on the Raspberry Pi is much easier than regular TensorFlow!
 These are the steps needed to set up TensorFlow Lite: